-The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by the Office of Disability Services (ODS).
-Under this federal act, prior written consent by the student is required before ODS staff may release disability documentation or records.
+The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by the Office of Accessibility (OA).
+Under this federal act, prior written consent by the student is required before OA staff may release disability documentation or records.

-Disability documentation and related records will be retained by the Office of Disability Services for five (5) years from last semester in which the student received services.
+Disability documentation and related records will be retained by the Office of Accessibility for five (5) years from last semester in which the student received services.